 Part V concludes the book by considering two issues that apply to both due process and equal protection.
-First, in Chapter 17, it examines Congress's power to "enforce" the Fourteenth Amendment.
-Those materials will require you to think about whether Congress may be better-placed than courts to decide what "due process" and "equal protection" mean.
-Chapter 18 discusses the problem of state action - that is, the requirement that parties alleging a violation of their Fourteenth Amendment rights point to some conduct by a state.
-In most of the due process and equal protection cases you read in Parts III and IV, the state action is obvious.
+First, in Chapter 17, it examines the power noted earlier - Congress's power to "enforce" the Fourteenth Amendment.
+Those materials will require you to think about whether and, if so, when Congress may be better-placed than courts to decide what "due process" and "equal protection" mean.
+Thus, in addition to implicating federalism, the enforcement power also implicates the separation of power between Congress and the federal courts.
+Chapter 18 discusses the problem of state action - the requirement that parties alleging a violation of their Fourteenth Amendment rights point to some conduct by a state government.
+In most of the due process and equal protection cases you read in Parts III and IV, the "state action" is obvious.
 But Chapter 18 highlights situations where the issue is not as clear-cut.